 For example, Florida‘s Department of Highway Safety and Motor Vehicles (HSMV) notes that non-moving violations generally do not result in points on your license but will usually appear on your record since they are adjudicated.

-In Texas moving violations appear on a Type 2 driver record for a period of 3 years only.
-All moving and non-moving violations appear on a Type 3 driver record for a period of 15 years with the exception of serious offenses.
+In Texas, moving violations appear on a Type 2 driver record for a period of 3 years only.
+All moving and non-moving violations appear on a Type 3 driver record for a period of 15 years, except serious offenses.

-Nevada DMV notes that cases which are dismissed or reduced to non-moving violations are not reported.
+Nevada DMV notes that cases dismissed or reduced to non-moving violations are not reported.

-To find out if your state places non-moving violations on your driving record contact your state’s Department of Motor Vehicles.
-The DMV can also tell you how long a non-moving violation would stay on your record once placed on there.
+To find out if your state places non-moving violations on your driving record, contact your state’s Department of Motor Vehicles.
+The DMV can also tell you how long a non-moving violation would stay on your record once placed there.